 GXF will be mentioned in many places across this user guide, including a dedicated section which provides more details.

 NVIDIA TensorRT is a deep learning inference framework based on CUDA that provided the highest optimizations to run on NVIDIA GPUs, including the Holoscan Developer Kits.

 GXF comes with a TensorRT base extension which is extended in the Holoscan SDK: the updated TensorRT extension is able to selectively load a cached TensorRT model based on the system GPU specifications.

-Similarly, the new inference module leverages TensorRT and provides the ability to execute multiple inferences in parallel as demonstrated in the MultiAI sample application.
+Similarly, the new inference module leverages TensorRT and provides the ability to execute multiple inferences in parallel.

 OpenGL and Vulkan are commonly used for realtime visualization and, like CUDA, are executed on the GPU.
 This provides an opportunity for efficient sharing of resources between CUDA and those rendering frameworks.